max-bm/.dotfiles/README.md

 ## Todo

+- Make `setup.sh` non-interactive for use with devcontainers
+- Split `setup.sh` into container-specific and general install
 - Configure prompt (starship?)
-- Split install script into separate scripts (in scripts dir) and only run if necessary
+- Split `setup.sh` into separate scripts (in scripts dir) and only run if necessary
 - Other: git (lazygit?), neovim, tmux, zoxide, i3/regolith, ...